AotinianoZ/webaoz2/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: I’m Alonso Otiniano, a Geoscientist and Developer in Geology.
+description: I am Alonso Otiniano Zavala, a Geoscientist and Developer in Geology.
  On this page you are going to read and interact with awesome developments in geology     related to environmental geoscience, hydrogeology, geological hazards and geochemical engineering.
 image_left: true
 images: